wcarc-on/wcarc-site/net.md

 We look forward to chatting with you.
 Please join us.

-## Summary of VHF Nets within our reach:
+## Summary of VHF Nets within our reach

 | Area                | Day      | Time  | Freq     | Grid | Controller                   |
 |---------------------|----------|-------|----------|------|------------------------------|